 - In a separate metadata file: Some disciplines have developed special file formats or data structures for recording supporting information.
 For example, the Agricultural Metadata Element Set (AgMES) provides a way of describing an agricultural dataset using the subject-predicate-object structure of the Resource Description Framework (RDF)

-- In a readme file: Any information that cannot be recorded in a structured way (i.e. as the values of fields in a data or metadata file) can be recorded as free text within a readme file
+- In a readme file: Any information that cannot be recorded in a structured way (i.e. as the values of fields in a data or metadata file) can be recorded as free text within a readme file.
+A readme file is a plain text file that is named 'readme' to encourage users to read it before looking at the remainder of the content.
+It can contain documentation directly or instruct the reader where to look to find more information.
+The file should be structured into sections as an aid to the reader

 - In a published journal article: Some of the information needed to understand data would normally be provided in a journal article reporting the research.
 In order to prevent duplication of effort, it is possible to refer to an article to provide more information about a dataset, but before doing so you should be sure that (a) the article provides sufficient detail, and (b) the article will be available on open access

-- Social scientists often package their data and metadata together using DDI or, if the data are strongly statistical in nature, SDMX
+- Social scientists often package their data and metadata together using DDI (Data Documentation Initiative) or, if the data are strongly statistical in nature, SDMX (Statistical Data and Metadata eXchange)

 - Many types of biological and biomedical investigation have a corresponding Minimum Information standard, setting out what information would be needed to interpret the data unambiguously and reproduce the experiment